Buddy programme and events for newcomers

 If SIRI is unable to issue your EU residence document at Dokk1 e.g. if you have not brought the necessary documents for your appointment: Please do not book an appointment with Citizen Service before you have been issued with an EU residence document.
 Please apply for a CPR number online (below) before appearing in person at Dokk1.

-If you have a valid EU residence document from an earlier visit to SIRI (issued within the last 6 months from before applying for a CPR number), please apply for a CPR number online (below) before appearing in person at Citizen Service.
+If you have a valid EU residence document from an earlier visit to SIRI (issued within the last 6 months before applying for a CPR number), please apply for a CPR number online (below) before appearing in person at Citizen Service.
 Please book an appointment with Citizen Service.

 __________________________________________________________________________________________________________